Peng Shuai says her allegations of sexual assault against former Chinese official were misunderstood

-In the short video interview in which Peng appeared to laugh off the controversy, she referred to the contents of the statement as “a private matter.”
+In the short video interview, in which Peng appeared to laugh off the controversy, she referred to the contents of the statement as “a private matter.”
 “People seemed to have made a lot of misinterpretations,” she said, confirming for the first time the authenticity of the post last month on her Weibo profile.

 Yet Sunday’s interview with a Chinese-language Singaporean outlet known for its pro-Beijing leanings failed to assuage concerns about Peng’s ability to speak freely in a country where authorities are known to extract confessions, often staged, from those who fall afoul of the state.